 With Detox & Treatment

 Columbia Community Mental Health Pathways Residential And Detox is a detox and addiction treatment facility located at 185 North 4th Street in the 97051 zip code of Saint Helens, OR.
-As a detox center, it offers meth detox, cocaine detox and opioid detox.
-The treatment program at Columbia Community Mental Health Pathways Residential And Detox includes long term inpatient treatment, residential treatment and short term inpatient treatment.
-Columbia Community Mental Health Pathways Residential And Detox offers treatment to judicial clients, adult women and adult men.
-It accepts men and women into their treatment and detox program.
+As a detox center, it offers alcohol detox, cocaine detox and opioid detox.
+The treatment program at Columbia Community Mental Health Pathways Residential And Detox includes residential treatment, inpatient detoxification and long term inpatient treatment.
+Columbia Community Mental Health Pathways Residential And Detox offers treatment to adult men, judicial clients and adult women.
+It accepts women and men into their treatment and detox program.

 Address: 185 North 4th Street, Saint Helens, OR 97051